credential-handler/chapi.io/developers/wallets/native.md

 </script>
 ```

-### 2. Add a `credential_handler` to the server's manifest.json
+### 2. Add a `credential_handler` to the server's `manifest.json`

-In order to register a credential handler, your registration page's server must serve a "manifest.json" file from its root path ("/manifest.json").
-This file must also be CORS-enabled.
-Add the following `credential_handler` object with the appropriate `acceptedProtocols` your wallet will handle:
+In order to register as a Credential Handler, your registration page's server must serve a `manifest.json` file from its root path (`/manifest.json`).
+This endpoint must also be CORS-enabled.
+Add the following `credential_handler` object with the appropriate `acceptedProtocols` your wallet can handle:

 ```json
 {